"Spectacular...something very special... should be on your must-do list."

 SELF-DRIVE (click here for map): it is now possible to drive to the lodge with any car (thanks to the new village gravel road).
 Please note that the last 30km is bumpy gravel/dirt road, but normal two-wheel drive vehicles come to Bulungula on this road every day.
 This road is in poor condition but if you drive slowly, anyone can arrive and leave in a normal small car even if it's raining.
 We do however occasionally get guests who freak out about the condition of the road, while on the same day a mom and her young child have no complaints... so it is hard to know how to describe our road other than that it is driveable.
 (For those have been here before, it is the same as it's always been, except that now the road comes all the way into the village.)
 Please print our map and measure your kilometers carefully and make sure you get here well before dark otherwise it is easy to miss the landmarks given in our directions.
 The new road comes to our parking area which is 5 min/500m walk away from the lodge.
 Parking costs R15 per car per night.

 PLANE TO MTHATHA: SAA flies directly from Johannesburg to Mthatha daily and from Port Elizabeth to Mthatha once a week (book well in advance to get cheaper seats).
+There is a new low-cost airline flying between Johannesburg and Mthatha called Blue Crane.
+Click here for their website.
 You must catch a flight that gets to Mthatha before 3pm so you can catch our shuttle (Tue, Thur, Fri and Sunday) or alternatively you can hire a car at Mthatha Airport (Avis, First Car Rental and Europcar) and drive to our parking area.

 PLANE TO EAST LONDON: SAA flies to East London from Cape Town and Joburg.
-Kulula (budget airline) may soon fly from Joburg to East London too.
+FlySafAir is the best budget airline flying to East London from both Cape Town and Johannesburg.
+Kulula (budget airline) flies from Joburg to East London too.
 From East London Airport you can either hire a car (we recommend Around About Cars and Argus Car Hire which are cheap and have unlimited kilometres) or you can catch the Airport Shuttle (Tel: 082 569 3599) to the East London bus station where you can catch a Greyhound or Translux bus (these depart EL at 12pm) to Mthatha where our shuttle collects on Tuesdays, Thursdays, Fridays and Sundays from the Shell Ultra City at 3pm.